halmueller/trident-hacks/README.md

 Large video files from your dives take a while to process.
 Wait for the Cockpit's processing to finish before you try to export them.
 If you can't watch the video from within Cockpit, they're not ready to export yet.

-# Files on the controller
+## Files on the controller

-Using Android File Transfer (https://www.android.com/filetransfer/) I was able to see the internal file structure.
+Using Android File Transfer (https://www.android.com/filetransfer/) for macOS I was able to see the internal file structure and retrieve files.
 Within folder /Android/data/com.openrov.cockpit/files/data are a bunch of JPEGs and H264s.